hdstcc/AJAHR_official/README.md

 > **Note:** `ajahr_index` indicates an amputation region.
 When an index is marked as amputated, **the corresponding region and all of its descendant joint nodes** are treated as missing. `smpl_index` refers to the **actual SMPL pose joint indices** mapped to each anatomical region.

 ### Label Extraction Policy (Automatic from `imgname`)
+Following the AJAHR framework design, labels are not manually annotated but are implicitly derived from the file naming convention, ensuring scalability and consistency across amputee and non-amputee datasets.

 AJAHR does **not** store explicit class labels inside annotation files.
 Instead, **each sample's amputation level is inferred directly from its `imgname` pattern**, following the logic below: